IDC-IITBombay/swarachakra-android/README.md

 2. Contribute directly to the application.
     In this repository we provide the complete set of source files that we use ourselves to develop the application.
-    If you with to contribute directly, please see below how we build the application and follow our build process, so that we can easily include your contribution.
+    If you wish to contribute directly, please see below how we build the application and follow our build process, so that we can easily include your contribution.
     Please follow the normal Github pull request process to send your contribution.

 ### Bug Reports